Dynasty Rookie Sleepers to Watch Out For

 Tutu Atwell could easily go to a situation where the QB is strong, and the offense relies on vertical threats.
 If this happens, then there is no reason why Atwell cannot turn himself into a massive boom or bust play, even in his rookie season.
 I would argue that he is a more refined Mecole Hardman, and if he found himself on the Chiefs, it would be hard to pass him up in the 2nd round of rookie drafts.

 WR – UNC

-Dyami Brown is simply an all-around good football wide receiver.
+Dyami Brown is simply an all-around good football player and wide receiver.
 He is another player who can be extremely explosive, but Dyami Brown can really do it from all over the field.
 He has the classic ability to take a slant to the house, but his best trait is vertical route separation.

 The thing that excites me the most about Brown is his year-to-year improvement.
 Each year at UNC, you saw his release and routes get better and better.
 Every year he got more separation and produced more for his squad.
 That is the perfect kind of taxi squad player as he can break out, like a DJ Chark, in year two and dominate the league.
 In fact, his ability is very similar to DJ Chark, and that is a possibly great NFL and fantasy comp for Brown.

 RB – Ohio State